 How Our Nashville Child Custody Lawyers Can Help

-Even if the parents can agree on a child custody plan, it’s still up to the judge rule that the settlement is in the best interests of the child.
-Except in unusual circumstances, an agreement between the parents that avoids contentious litigation is generally considered to be in the child’s interests.
+Even if the parents can agree on a child custody plan, it’s still up to the judge to rule that the settlement is in the best interests of the child.
+Except in unusual circumstances, an agreement between the parents that avoids contentious litigation is generally considered to be in the child’s best interests.